IDE November 2017

 On November 29, 2017, Griffiss Institute hosted an Innovation Discovery Event at their facility, in Rome, New York, supporting the Air Force Research Laboratory Information Directorate’s (AFRL/RI) Technology Transfer mission.
 This all-day event consisted of three 90-minute sessions in which an AFRL Information Directorate scientist/engineer gave a presentation on the technologies that they are developing for military use, to a panel of seven individuals with strong technical or business backgrounds.
 After the presentations, the panel brainstormed individually, then collectively, on the technologies looking for opportunities for commercialization, and explored the feasibility of developing patent applications for the novel Intellectual Properties (IP) contained within the technology presentation, and subsequent licensing of the IP to the private industry.

-This was Griffiss Institute’s fourth such event, and potential patents have come from each.
+This was Griffiss Institute’s fifth such event, and potential patents have come from each.
 These events provide extensive insight into the state-of-the-art technology solutions being developed at AFRL/RI.

 The objective of the Innovation Discovery Event is to identify technologies being developed at AFRL/RI that are potentially patentable and commercially viable; to increase understanding of the commercialization opportunities that can result from technology transfer of those technologies; to increase awareness within AFRL/RI of the value of Intellectual Property protection; and to document the undisclosed inventions occurring at AFRL/RI.
 Transferring ideas to the civilian sector helps to strengthen the nation’s economy.